 How Does Regular Dieting Impact Performance?

 Surveys suggest physical performance declines by as much as 10 percent in response to chronic dieting.
-One study found that in elite adolescent swimmers, those with Low Energy Availability had a 10 decline in swim speed over a 12-week training session compared to a group that had adequate nutrition and calories and had an 8.2 percent improvement in performance.
+One study found that in elite adolescent swimmers, those with Low Energy Availability had a 10 percent decline in swim speed over a 12-week training session compared to a group that had adequate nutrition and calories and had an 8.2 percent improvement in performance.
 Another study found that reaction time worsened by 7 percent in a group of female athletes in response to Low Energy Availability.

 Undereating negatively impacts physical performance in multiple ways: